-Rabbi Baruch Frydman-Kohl is the Anne and Max Tanenbaum Senior Rabbi of Beth Tzedec Congregation, the largest synagogue community in Canada.
-The focus of his rabbinate has been a commitment to family education, life-long learning and care for the housebound, hospitalized and homeless.
+Rabbi Baruch Frydman-Kohl is Rabbi Emeritus of Beth Tzedec Congregation.During his twenty-six years as leader of the largest synagogue community in Canada, the focus of his rabbinate included a commitment to family education, life-long learning and care for the housebound, hospitalized and homeless.
 Rav Baruch initiated the development of a "synaplex" of innovative ritual and educational opportunities to encourage more participation in synagogue life.

-Rav Baruch was awarded a Coolidge Fellowship to pursue research in an inter-faith community at the Episcopal Divinity School at Harvard University, received a doctorate in Jewish Philosophy from the Jewish Theological Seminary and is a Rabbinic Fellow of the Shalom Hartman Institute of Jerusalem.
-Rabbi Frydman-Kohl is the author of scholarly articles in the area of Jewish philosophy and mysticism.
+A member of the Committee on Jewish Law and Standards of the Rabbinical Assembly for two decades, Rav Baruch also served on its Executive Committee, chaired its international convention and is a past president of two of its regions.
+He was awarded a Coolidge Fellowship to pursue research in an interfaith community at the Episcopal Divinity School at Harvard University, received a doctorate in Jewish Philosophy from the Jewish Theological Seminary and is a Rabbinic Fellow of the Shalom Hartman Institute of Jerusalem.
+He is the author of scholarly articles in the area of Jewish philosophy and mysticism.

-He and Josette have been married for over forty years.
+He and Josette have been married for forty-nine years.
 They are the parents of Yakov (married to Sarah), Rafi and Amir (married to Amanda), and the grandparents of Ilana, Amichai and Shachar, all born in Jerusalem.